Mmiless/abilities_miles/community/wyze-lock-bolt-v2/README.md

 ## Limits / things to know

 - **Twilio sandbox** expires after 72h of inactivity.
 Re-send the `join <code>` to renew.
-Production WhatsApp Business needed for permanent use.
+Production WhatsApp Business needed for sustained use.
-- **Background daemon only runs during an active OpenHome session.** Texts sent while no session is active will sit in Twilio until the next session, where they're picked up via a 60-second startup grace window or de-duped via SID tracking.
 - **Wyze IoT3 API** uses an undocumented signing scheme.
 If Wyze changes it, both files break the same way.
-- **Sandbox imports across files don't work in OpenHome**, which is why `WyzeLockClient` and the Wyze credentials are duplicated in `main.py` and `background.py`.
-Edit both when you change creds.
+Check https://github.com/SecKatie/ha-wyzeapi for the latest on Wyze API hacking.
+Code for WyzeLockClient came from an unmerged PR here.